Parthenon temple on the Athenian Acropolis, Attica, Greece.

 • I’m confused.
 Maybe it’s because there are a lot of interruptions in the sentences.

 What’s the friction motivating our reader?
-Confusion: They can’t find the argument’s throughline.
+Confusion and, potentially, boredom: They can’t find the argument’s throughline.
 They don’t find the argument interesting.
 They may not find the argument relevant.

-The feedback behind the feedback can feel harsh (which is one reason readers don’t offer it, and one reason writers don’t seek it out), but it very often points the way to the underlying issues keeping our project from completion.
-Sometimes, the most useful solutions are in there, but in the background.
-We need to look behind the feedback behind to find them.
+The feedback behind the feedback can feel harsh (which is why readers don’t offer it and writers don’t seek it out), but it points the way to the underlying issues keeping our project from completion.
+Sometimes, useful solutions are in there, but in the background.
+We need to look behind the feedback to find them.

 The most viscerally painful critique I received was from my PhD advisor in a high-stakes, high-reward meeting before my defense.
 She’d reviewed my 320-page, 466-footnote project.
 She had much to say.

-Given these hopes, it won’t be surprising to hear that I didn’t receive anything like the praise I sought.
+Perhaps you won’t be surprised to hear that I didn’t receive anything like the praise I sought.
 Instead, my advisor was outraged that I hadn’t adequately cited her influence.
-Then, she picked apart my argument, piece by piece, pointing out its every weakness, and theoretically dismantling its overarching structure.
+Then, she picked apart my argument, piece by piece, pointing out its every weakness and dismantling, theoretically and conceptually, the logic of its overarching structure.

 I was annoyed.
 Then incensed.
 Then devastated.
-I was also embarrassed—embarrassed that my work hadn’t garnered her approval and embarrassed that I wanted that approval so badly.
+I was also embarrassed—embarrassed that my work hadn’t garnered her approval and embarrassed to realize that I wanted that approval so badly.

 Today, more than ten years on, a major part of my work includes participating in similarly high-stakes, high-rewards conversations about high-commitment projects.
 I’m frequently the critic, but my work is also often the object of judgment.
 I still wonder: Why is it so hard to hear critique?